KoloTim/hello-world/README.md

 # hello-world
+Hello people,

-My start as a little programmer boy
+This is my start as a little programmer boy.
+I want to learn code and I think GitHub is a good starting opportunity.